 GeneCards Summary for EPS8 Gene

 EPS8 (Epidermal Growth Factor Receptor Pathway Substrate 8) is a Protein Coding gene.
 Diseases associated with EPS8 include Deafness, Autosomal Recessive 102 and Autosomal Recessive Non-Syndromic Sensorineural Deafness Type Dfnb.
-Among its related pathways are Development FGFR signaling pathway and Regulation of RAC1 activity.
-GO annotations related to this gene include actin binding and Rac GTPase binding.
+Among its related pathways are G-protein signaling RAC1 in cellular process and Tyrosine Kinases / Adaptors.
+Gene Ontology (GO) annotations related to this gene include actin binding and Rac GTPase binding.
 An important paralog of this gene is EPS8L2.

 UniProtKB/Swiss-Prot for EPS8 Gene